 As already mentioned, one key role of the philosophy of plant neurobiology is to help in sharpening empirical hypotheses for the sake of confirmation/refutation.
-By approaching plant neurobiology, not from the stance of mainstream cognitive psychology and artificial intelligence, but rather from an embodied cognitive science, different possibilities open up for empirical investigation.
+By approaching plant neurobiology, both from the stance of mainstream cognitive psychology and from an embodied cognitive science, different possibilities open up for empirical investigation.
 Two examples of how the philosophy of plant neurobiology can present challenges and direct novel lines of engagement with empirical investigation are presented next.
+The purpose is to furnish the building blocks for empirical investigation of these possibilities by way of exploratory case studies that will hopefully lead to more in-depth research.
+In particular, we shall consider for the sake of illustration debates on perception and anticipation for a taste of what plant neurobiology has to offer.
+So, how does the philosophy of plant neurobiology connect with the lab?